kudoo-cloud/kropotkin/Tokenomics.md

 * 100 000 to developers
 * 50 000 to Liquidity providers on Pangolin

 After the first year all distribution will be down to the community.
-This will be voted on via Quadratic voting on Mutual-Aid
+This will be voted on via Quadratic voting on Kropotkin